enkidevs/curriculum/typescript/introduction/tsc-interfaces-classes/tsc-classes-intro.md

 The benefit of classes is that they allow us to define data and behavior in one place, and then create many entities that use that data and follow that behavior as we see fit.
 In the example above, we used the `Animal` class to create a `zebra` but we could've also created a `tiger` and an `eagle` too.
 This allows us to have reusable code and not repeat ourselves.

-Note that using classes comes with some drawbacks as well[2]
+Note that using classes comes with some drawbacks due to their strict rules[2]

 ---
 ## Practice